gabrielkrieshok/digital-development-guide/topics/design-thinking.md

 Digital development practitioners are optimally placed to work with their community to arrive at new and different ways of doing things, of addressing long-standing challenges, and in finding ways to change behavior, thought, and action in their environments.

-'Design Thinking' simply gives a language and vocabulary to those efforts -- while acknowledging that Volunteers have for many years been accomplishing exactly what this 'new' framework sets out to do.

 ## Project Examples

 * Using design thinking and creative capacity building \(CCB\) to supplement participatory analysis approaches.